YudingWang/DFP/README.md

 Once pandas_datereader has been installed, the script is ready to be fun.

-To run the JS file example, you will need to: **npm install axios cheerio**
+To run the JS file example, you will need to: **npm install axios cheerio papaparse plotly.js**

 ### 2. Running the Program.